sematext/docs/docs/integration/opensearch-integration.md

 ![Latency](../images/integrations/opensearch-latency.png)

 #### Indexing Rate and Merge Times
-Monitoring the OpenSearch document indexing rate and merge time can help identify anomalies and related problems before they begin to affect the performance of the cluster.
+Monitoring the OpenSearch document indexing rate and merge time can help detect anomalies and related problems before they begin to affect the performance of the cluster.
 Considering these metrics in parallel with the health of each node can provide essential clues to potential problems within the system, or opportunities to optimize performance.

 ![Merged Documents](../images/integrations/opensearch-merged-documents.png)